flipperdevices/flipperzero-firmware/electronics/README.md

 ### LEDs
 - [Amazon link](https://amzn.to/3XNYLER) This is one of my main assortment of LEDs.
+- [Amazon search result](https://amzn.to/3Ij0rkg) 7-Segment displays are available with "common cathode" and "common anode".
+I bought mine from Vetco Electronics in Bellevue, WA, USA -- so I don't have an Amazon link to recommend.
+For "common cathode" one pin goes to GND and the Flipper Zero GPIO output pins need to drive output to 3.3volts.
+For "common anode" one pin goes to 3.3volts or 5.0volts and the Flipper Zero GPIO output pins need to drive output to GND.
+Both configurations are possible; so either will work fine.
+Most people like "common cathode" because then you write a GPIO 'true' to turn the LED on (instead of 'true' to turn it off.)

 ## Disclaimer
 When you purchase through links on this page, I may earn an